AMC Matador: 1971

 Locally sourced air conditioning included an under-dash evaporator unit.
-The seats for the 1971 model consisted of a locally made full bench seat in vinyl, with a fold-down center armrest for both front and rear seats and headrests for the front.

-Interior door panels were locally made in the style of the U.S. model but with cutouts to accommodate the right-hand drive positioning of the power window controls (from the U.S AMC Ambassador), and the rear door panels came standard with ashtrays.
+The seats for the 1971 model consisted of a locally made vinyl full bench seat, with a fold-down center armrest for both front and rear seats, and headrests for the front seats.
+Interior door panels were locally made in the style of the U.S. model but with cutouts to accommodate the right-hand drive positioning of the power window controls (from the U.S. AMC Ambassador), and the rear door panels came standard with ashtrays.
 Interior color choices included crimson, black, cream, or brown, but the plastic trim, dashboard, steering column, and steering wheel were all finished in black.

-The lighting system was modified to meet Australian regulations: The front turn signals used clear lenses rather than the U.S. amber ones; the front and rear side marker lights were amber rather than amber front/red rear as in the U.S. model and were wired as additional turn signals; and the inner taillights were fitted with amber lenses and used as combination turn signal/back-up lights.
+The lighting system was modified to meet Australian regulations: The front turn signals used clear lenses rather than the U.S. amber ones; the front and rear side marker lights were amber rather than amber front/red rear as in the U.S. model, and were wired as additional turn signals; and the inner taillights were fitted with amber lenses and used as combination turn signal/back-up lights.

-The Australian Matador also came with unique "R" logo hub caps, which were locally made.
-The full-sized stainless steel hubcaps with the "American Motors" lettering featured on the U.S. and New Zealand-market 1970 Rebel and U.S. 1971 Matador were never available as an option in Australia.
+The Australian Matador also came with unique "R" logo hub caps, made locally.
+The full-sized stainless steel hubcaps with the "American Motors" lettering featured on the U.S. and New Zealand-market 1970 Rebel and U.S. 1971 Matador not available as an option in Australia.
 Apart from the hubcaps, the 1971 Australian Matador was identical externally as the 1971 U.S. models.

 Unlike the U.S. models, Australian Matadors came standard with power steering and power windows.
 They continued to have the RHD steering components of the mid-1960s versions.
 Despite their right-hand drive, the Australian Matadors retained the left-sweep windshield wipers.